Cho'Gath Build Guide by MattieG

 Best spell to have in your pocket at any time, great for chasing enemies over brushes or just in lane and ideal for making a quick escape.

-Very viable if you like to gank a lot or want to push but be able to join your team when needed, communicate with your team to have wards in the lane bushes for you to teleport in.
+Very viable if you like to gank a lot or want to split-push but be able to join your team when needed, communicate with your team to have wards in the lane bushes for you to teleport in.
 WARDS WIN GAMES!!
 Especially with the new trinkets most players will have a ward set up in their inventory.